The Life of Gautama Buddha

 As can be seen most of the panel, and the central scene is missing now.
-It depicted the Prince’s brother Sundarananda, who was travelling in a chariot, removing the elephant from the city gates.
+It depicted the Prince’s brother Sundarananda, who was travelling in a chariot, removing the elephant to outside the city gates.

 This is a badly damaged panel, but we can identify it by the wheel of the chariot Sundarananda was travelling in.
-It is said he removed the elephant from the gates, and that the Bodhisattva removed it to outside of the city.
+It is said he removed the elephant outside of the city, and that the Bodhisattva removed it even further away.
+We can see the trunk and feet of the elephant on the far left of the relief.

 046: Sarvārthasiddha excels at Mathematics